-This track is conceived with the Graduate Center’s recent new initiative in mind to launch a Committee for Interdisciplinary Science Studies, which seeks to cultivate critical dialogue across conventional disciplinary divides.
-This track seeks to allow students to approach science and technology from a variety of perspectives through courses in diverse disciplines represented at the Graduate Center.
+This concentration is conceived with The Graduate Center’s recent new initiative in mind to launch a Committee for Interdisciplinary Science Studies, which seeks to cultivate critical dialogue across conventional disciplinary divides.
+This concentration seeks to allow students to approach science and technology from a variety of perspectives through courses in diverse disciplines represented at The Graduate Center.

 - A required introductory course [MALS 70000: Introduction to Graduate Liberal Studies].

 - Two required core courses to introduce students to Science and Technology Studies [MALS 72500 and MALS 72600].

 - 18 credits from courses of the student's choice that are relevant to the student’s concentration or studies.

 The two core courses will provide students with two different perspectives on science and technology studies.
 The first course, Narratives of Science and Technology: Literature and the Visual Arts, will emphasize how science and technology have been portrayed in literature, film, and the arts generally, and how each reflects the social understanding of the science and technology of the times in which the works to be studied were written, filmed, or created.
 The second course, Social Impacts of Science and Technology: Case Studies, will provide students with a necessary foundation in Science Studies generally, focusing on examples of science and technology in different contexts from semester to semester.
 The first such offering will provide a general overview of the history of science and technology from the Renaissance to the present, including a case study that emphasizes the development and impact of science and technology in China.
 It is hoped that this course will involve students from the Graduate Center, as well as students in the Institute for History of Science and Technology of the Chinese Academy of Sciences in Beijing, as a course team-taught by professors from both institutions.

 MALS 72500 Narratives of Science and Technology: Literature and the Visual Arts